 You Will Need

 How to Make It (step-by-step)

-Our Lettuce Salad with Strawberries is a light and a refreshing summer salad with quite delicate so it would be best served with poultry or seafood.
-Perfect with an aromatic poached chicken breast or serve it with a Christmas Turkey as we did.
+Our Lettuce Salad with Strawberries is a light and a refreshing summer salad and quite delicate, so it would be best served with poultry or seafood.

 Common Questions (FAQs)

-Boston and Bibb lettuce (the two most popular) are hybrids from original butter lettuces.
+The two most popular varieties - Boston and Bibb are hybrids from the original butter lettuces.
 Boston's leaves are wider and lighter green than Bibb's.
-The smaller Bibb also has red varieties that are tastier and oh so pretty.
+Bibb is smaller and also has red varieties that are tastier and oh-so-pretty.

 Dress the salad and toss just before serving.

 Our Lettuce Salad with Strawberries is meant to be enjoyed on the day you make it.

 You can discard the leaves and just store the berries, sunflower seeds and dressing to add to fresh greens the following day.

 Alternatively, blitz the leftovers (without the lettuce), then add to some vanilla ice cream or Greek yoghurt or honey.